mariocervera/Nonogram/README.md

 This type of problems are defined as a set of objects whose state must satisfy a number of constraints or limitations.
 CSPs are typically solved using a form of search, such as backtracking, constraint propagation, or local search.

 This repository contains a Nonogram solver that is based on backtracking.
-The algorithm incrementally builds candidate solutions, and abandons each partial candidate ("backtracks") as soon as the algorithm determines that the candidate cannot possibly be completed to a valid solution.
+The algorithm that I implemented incrementally builds candidate solutions, and abandons each partial candidate ("backtracks") as soon as the algorithm determines that the candidate cannot possibly be completed to a valid solution.
 The (tree) search space that is generated is traversed in depth-first order.

 The algorithm, before resorting to backtracking, applies a set of direct rules that enable the partial (and, sometimes, total) resolution of the problem.
 Thus, the backtracking algorithm does not start the Nonogram from scratch; it starts